-This website provides information and data from the Northern Circumpolar Soil Carbon Database (NCSCD), a spatial dataset created for the purpose of quantifying storage of organic carbon in soils of the northern circumpolar permafrost region.
+This website provides information and data from the Northern Circumpolar Soil Carbon Database version 2 (NCSCDv2), a spatial dataset created for the purpose of quantifying storage of organic carbon in soils of the northern circumpolar permafrost region.

-The NCSCD contains information on fractions of coverage of different soil types (following U.S. Soil Taxonomy nomenclature) as well as storage of soil organic carbon (kg/m2) between 0-30 cm and 0-100 cm depth.
-The NCSCD is available either as a polygon-based database (which is the original format) or converted to gridded data.
+The NCSCDv2 contains information on fractions of coverage of different soil types as well as storage of soil organic carbon between 0–300 cm depth.
+The NCSCDv2 is available either as a polygon-based database or converted to gridded data.
 Gridded data products are available in different spatial grid resolutions and in formats adapted for use in desktop GIS-applications and model applications.

 - Polygon based GIS data (shape-files)